TedHusted/awake/awake.md/awake.md

 Park is calm and clinical, her gaze sharp as she studies Elena and Tessa.
 Tate leans forward, curious and more open, as if piecing together a puzzle in his mind.

 “I don’t mean to be indelicate, Ms. Vargas,” says Tate.
-“But I checked your Pulse company profile before we came over, and I expected to find you using a wheelchair.
+“But I checked your Pulse company profile before we came over.
+I expected to find you using a wheelchair.
 Has something changed?”

 “Well, I do have prosthetics that allow me to walk without the chair, but it is true that I prefer the chair.
 I get migraines if I use my neural link too much.
 I actually thought you would be the technician from Porto Mobility come to fix my chair.”